Mohansutha/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+##  EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied
+To measure the distance of the given object using ultraonic sensor(HC-SR04)

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04